valerius/lunation/README.md

 # Lunation

-This library provides a library of algorithms for computing positions and ephemeris of celestial objects using Jean Meeus's astronomical algorithms.
+Lunation provides a library of algorithms for computing positions and ephemeris of celestial objects using Jean Meeus's astronomical algorithms.

 ## Installation